raceychan/raceychan.github.io/docs/http/route.md

 Here,
 we define a sub route of `users_route`, when we include an route into our `Lihil`, all of its sub-routes will also be included recursively.

-Route are unique to path, thus, you might call it constructor with same path multiple times.
+Route.sub is idempotent, you might call it with the same path multiple times.

 ```python
 @users_route.sub("{user_id}").get